Brendan Foster: Athletics career

-He established his personal best in the 10,000 m with a time of 27:30.3 run at Crystal Palace on 23 June 1978, while also winning 10,000 m gold at the 1978 Commonwealth Games in Edmonton.
+He established his personal best in the 10,000 m with a time of 27:30.30 run at Crystal Palace on 23 June 1978, while also winning 10,000 m gold at the 1978 Commonwealth Games in Edmonton.

 Foster only placed fourth in the 1978 European Athletics Championships 10,000-metre race, but he ran faster than any 10,000-metre European Champion has run ever since (see various European countries' books about the European Athletics Championships from 1982 to 2006).
 Foster finished fifth in the 1976 Olympics 5,000-metre final, just 1.4 seconds behind the winner, Lasse Viren of Finland.
 Foster lost all his three Olympic races against Viren – 5,000 and 10,000 m in 1976 and 10,000 m in 1980.
 In the preliminaries to the 1976 5,000 m race he broke Viren's Olympic record running 13:20.34.
 That record would hold through the final until it was surpassed in the final of the 1984 Olympics.

 Foster's final major race was the 1980 Olympics 10,000-metre final, where he finished eleventh, almost 40 seconds behind the winner, Ethiopia's Miruts Yifter.

+Foster was the three-time British 5,000 metres champion (1973, 1974, 1976) and twice British 10,000 metres champion (1977 and 1978).
+The five titles were achieved at the AAA Championships.

 In 2010, he was inducted into the England Athletics Hall of Fame.

 Business, media and other activities

-Brendan joined the sports company Nike International Limited in 1981 as UK managing director.
+Brendan joined the sports company Nike in 1981 as UK managing director.
 Progressing to European managing director, Vice-President Marketing (Worldwide) and Vice-President of Nike Europe.
 In 1988 he set up a company, Nova International with three friends from Nike.
 This company was later renamed to View From International, which won a contract to supply the British athletics team.
 The brand was later sold to Marks and Spencer in 2002 for an estimated £2m.

-After retiring from athletics following the Moscow Olympics in 1980, Foster worked for BBC Television, commentating and reporting on the sport at every major event from 1983 to 2017.
+After retiring following the Moscow Olympics in 1980, Foster worked for BBC Sport, commentating and reporting on athletics at major events from 1983 to 2017.

 In 1977, he helped organise the "Gateshead Fun Run", a pioneering running event.
 In 1981, Foster founded the Great North Run, an annual half marathon from Newcastle upon Tyne to South Shields.
 The race became the biggest running event in the UK, and one of the biggest half marathons in the world.
 By 2014, the race had been run by over 1 million competitors, the first IAAF event to pass this milestone.
 Foster ran in the 2003 event for the first time in many years, after being challenged to do so by radio presenter Ray Stubbs.

 Foster has also promoted sport in Ethiopia and other African countries.